21 Facts About Iceland You Probably Didn’t Know

 To circumvent the beer ban, fishermen returning from abroad would bring back beer for their family and friends, while others invented their own style of beer by mixing a low-alcoholic beer (which was allowed) with a shot of Icelandic Brennivín.
 This drink allowed locals to feel the effects of drinking beer even though the taste was unlike any beers you might find today.

-Since the beer ban has lifted, Iceland is quickly catching up to the rest of the world.
-There are now a number of fantastic craft breweries in Reykjavik and around the country to explore, and plenty of great local brews as well.
+Since the beer ban was lifted, Iceland has quickly been catching up with the rest of the world.
+There are now a number of fantastic craft breweries to explore in Reykjavik and around the country, and plenty of great local brews as well.

 Another interesting fact about Iceland is that it’s an enormously proud nation when it comes to its literature—just look at the Sagas, written stories dating back to the Settlement Era.
 Storytelling is in Icelanders' blood, but it might come as a surprise to learn that one in ten Icelanders will publish a book in their lifetime.